Twins vs. Padres Player Props Betting Odds

 Correa Stats

-- Carlos Correa has five doubles, a triple, five home runs, 13 walks and 15 RBI (23 total hits).
+- Carlos Correa has collected 23 hits with five doubles, a triple, five home runs and 13 walks.
+He has driven in 15 runs.

 Correa Recent Games